MAINE WEDDING PHOTOGRAPHERS | MAINE WEDDING PHOTOGRAPHY

 - Are your proposed photographers full-time weddings-only photographers?
 They may or may not do a variety of other genres, but it’s pretty safe to say that the more specialized they are in weddings, the likelihood of their being really awesome at what they do is far greater.

 - You may feel that you must eliminate one or more of your choices because you’ve at this point learned that they cost more than you have budgeted.
 See the HOW MUCH SHOULD PHOTOGRAPHY COST section below.
 We’d recommend not dismissing them yet unless the disparity is far, far above what you can handle.
 There are many cases where spending a bit more for your photography than what you expected is not just a good idea, it may be a critically-important thing to do.
-There’s more on that later, in the section titled ‘STRETCHING THE BUDGET TO MAKE IT WORK’.

-Using your top 3 list, we suggest contacting each photographer.
+Contact the photographers.
 Your wedding date and venue are essential information here.
 Let’s make this easy, if you would like to contact Maine wedding photographers, Russell Caron Wedding Photography, you’ll find a contact form below!

 TO MEET OR NOT TO MEET?